LelsersLasers/Notes/History/Notes.md

 #### Compromise of 1850, with its Fugitive Slave Law

 Compromise of 1850, with its Fugitive Slave Law, called for the admission of California as a "free state," provided for a territorial government for Utah and New Mexico, established a boundary between Texas and the United States, called for the abolition of slave trade in Washington, DC, and amended the Fugitive Slave Act.
-I think it is good because it will help avoid sectional conflicts.
+I think it is good because it will help avoid sectional conflicts and settle the slavery issue

 #### Dred Scott Decision